Summation formulas for GJMS-operators and Q-curvatures on the M\"obius sphere: Introduction and statement of results

+where $c_{2N}$ and $c_{2N+1}$ are defined in \eqref{eq:cN}.
+Thus, Theorem~\ref{op-form} actually implies \eqref{c1}.
+Note that Theorem~\ref{op-form} also determines the zeroth-order parts of all $\M_{2N}$.
+It is easy to verify that the result fits with the description of that part as given in \cite[Ex.~8.2]{juhl-ex}.

-The second conjecture of \cite{juhl-power} concerns the constant terms of GJMS-operators.
-These give rise to Branson's $Q$-curvatures.
-More precisely, for even $n$ and $2N <n$, the equation
+We continue with the discussion of $Q$-curvatures.
+The main result of \cite{juhl-Q} concerns the zeroth-order parts of the GJMS-operators.
+These define Branson's $Q$-curvatures as follows.
+For even $n$, general metrics and $2N < n$, the equation

 defines a scalar curvature quantity $Q_{2N}$.
 The quantities $Q_2, \dots, Q_{n-2}$ are called the subcritical $Q$-curvatures.
 The critical $Q$-curvature $Q_n$ can be defined through the subcritical ones by continuation in dimension.
-For the details we refer to \cite{bran-2} and \cite{juhl-book}.
+In odd dimensions as well as for locally conformally flat metrics in even dimensions, the $Q$-curvatures $Q_{2N}$ are well defined for all $N\ge 1$.
+For details we refer to \cite{bran-2} and \cite{juhl-book}.

 Explicit formulas for $Q_2$ and $Q_4$ follow from \eqref{yam-op} and \eqref{pan-op}: